philipz/digiRunner-Open-Source/readme.md

-# OpenDGR: Your API Gateway for Microservices
+# digiRunner: Your API Gateway for Microservices

 OpenDGR is an application-layer API gateway that acts as a central hub for communication between clients and your backend services in a microservices architecture.
 It simplifies frontend development by providing a unified API endpoint, streamlining interactions with your distributed backend services.